Networking Tips: Is This a Request for Support, or a Shakedown?

 Saying no to a pitch does not mean saying no to the relationship.
 Hearing "no" may be a huge blow to your friend, especially if your relationship is close.
 Emphasize that your no does not mean no to the relationship.
 Be prepared for your friend's disappointment, but avoid simply giving in if it's not in your best interest.
 This helps prevent the resentment you'll feel while slaving away at this project.

 Clarify and confirm expectations.
 As with all business agreements—even between friends—get it in writing!
 This is especially true if this arrangement includes any bartering or revenue sharing.
 As well, some of these deals may have tax ramifications; consult your CPA or tax professional for guidance.
 Also consult an attorney for help in creating these agreements so that they are fair for everyone.
 Being clear upfront will go a long way toward avoiding hurt feelings and unmet expectations.
-Click here to learn more about doing business with friends.

 Disclaimer: Both the publisher and author have used their best efforts in preparation of this information.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and both parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice and strategies presented herein may not be suitable for you, your situation or business.
 Consult with a professional advisor where and when appropriate.
 Neither the publisher nor author shall be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential or punitive, arising from or relating to your reliance on this information.